TPP Intellectual Property: Everything You Need to Know

 - New Zealand

-In keeping with the United States Trade Representative (USTR), the TPP is supposed to perform the following:
+Based on the rules established by the United States Trade Representative (USTR), the TPP was meant to achieve the following goals:

 The TPP IP Innovations

 The majority of clauses in the TPP related to intellectual property rights were based on rules that had already been established by TRIPS, PC, or WIPO.
 However, during negotiations, the United States pushed to strengthen the security of copyrights, commerce secrets and techniques, logos, and patents.
 The U.S. also sought to expand intellectual property rights for digital media property and pharmaceutical drugs.
 However, only a few of the protections requested by the United States were adopted in the final version of the TPP.

 The rules that did make it into the TPP were meant to comply with the protections already established by the United States Trade Representative (USPTR).

 One of the most important provisions of the TPP was related to protecting pharmaceutical test data.
 Under the TPP, pharmaceutical test information was protected between five and eight years.
 These protections were the most hotly debated areas of the TPP and faced opposition from both medical rights activists and United States pharmaceutical companies.

 Pharmaceutical companies opposed this provision because it substantially reduced the period of time where test information would be protected.
 Current U.S. intellectual property law protects pharmaceutical test information for 12 years, and both pharmaceutical companies and U.S. negotiators wanted the TPP to reflect this length.
 However, to secure finalization of the agreement, the shorter protection period had to be accepted.